best in class

 Photo: Marcus McDonald

-Whether you’re battling a midsummer heat wave, an overzealous radiator, or a landlord who takes months to turn on the central air, the right floor fan can bring instant relief to the stickiest of situations without putting much of a strain on your energy costs.
+Whether you’re battling a heat wave, an overzealous radiator, or a landlord who takes months to turn on the central air, the right floor fan can bring instant relief to the stickiest of situations without putting much of a strain on your energy costs.
 Floor fans aren’t just a practical purchase for the warmer months; whatever time of the year, they’re useful for circulating air around your space and helping do away with lingering cooking and smoke smells.

 What we’re looking for

-Height: Both Gary McCoy, Lowe’s store manager, and Matthew Brown, director of AC and fans at Home Depot, told us that the height of your floor fan is going to have the most significant effect on how quickly it cools you down.
+Both Gary McCoy, Lowe’s store manager, and Matthew Brown, director of AC and fans at Home Depot, told us that the height of your floor fan is going to have the most significant effect on how quickly it cools you down.
 A taller fan has two benefits, according to Brown: “One: The taller it is, the more air is typically being moved.
 But also, most of the heat in your body escapes through your head, so the more quickly you’re able to cool your face and upper body, the better you’re going to feel.”
 None of our experts wrote off smaller fans, however.
 Brown points out, for example, that Vornado’s close-to-the-ground design can be angled into a corner, moving air around the whole room as it bounces back off the wall.

-Best overall
+Best floor fan overall

 “If I’m shopping for myself, I’m looking for Lasko,” says Brown of the brand that’s been making fans of all shapes and sizes since the 1900s (and whose products appear multiple times in this guide).
-This Lasko model is Home Depot’s largest, best-reviewed, and best-selling floor fan, Brown says.
-Its height cools spaces very quickly, and because it’s a “nice, sleek black unit,” it still looks “pretty clean in the room,” he says, even though it takes up a little more space.
-Brown is a fan of its remote control, three speeds, efficient energy use, quiet oscillation, and built-in timer that can be set for one to seven hours.
-It’s not just professionals who love the brand — interior designer Ariel Okin told us she relies on her Lasko oscillating tower to get her through the weeks before her building turns on the central air, praising both its performance and affordability.
+Its height cools spaces very quickly, and because it’s a “nice, sleek black unit,” it still looks “pretty clean in the room,” Brown says, even though it takes up a little more space.

 McDonnell says that Lasko is a heritage brand that “produces a good product at a good value.”
-He’s particularly admires the low volume on this less expensive (if slightly smaller) oscillating tower fan, which has three speeds and an up-to-seven-hour programmable timer.
+He particularly admires the low volume on this less expensive (if slightly smaller) oscillating tower fan, which has three speeds and an up-to-seven-hour programmable timer.
 “While most of the cheaper machines are louder,” he says, “Lasko really prides itself on still making quiet fans all across its range.”

-Best even less expensive
+Best even less expensive floor fan

 After New York photographed the home of musician Eleanor Friedberger and artist Michael Berryhill, our Strategist eyes were drawn immediately to the purple box fan in the corner of the living room.
 Eager to know more, we called up Friedberger, who told us she’s been using Lasko’s box fans since she was in her 20s.
 This purple one was a Walmart find, she says, and “almost an absolutely perfect object,” save for the white handle that she wishes were purple.
 As for its performance, Friedberger says the three-speed fan effectively cools her large living room “just as well as the ceiling fans do in other rooms” and has become a decorative focal point.
 “I can’t think of another $20 object that is that useful and that capable of holding a space,” she adds.

-Best small
+Best small floor fan

 Family-run Warshaw Hardware has been serving the Gramercy Park neighborhood since 1925.
 Manager Megan Warshaw’s favorite fan, and one of the store’s best-sellers, is this quiet, three-speed fan that’s easy to tuck out of sight.
 Manufactured by Vornado — a premium brand that came up multiple times in our reporting — it can be set up at various angles and, despite its small frame, will circulate air as far as 75 feet away, according to Warshaw.
 “It doesn’t oscillate, but the very large face spreads the air around as it moves it forward,” she says, adding that it’s the first fan she recommends to customers looking for the most value over time.
 “We sell cheaper fans, but those consume more energy and break more often.
 This one includes a one-year warranty, but we’ve had people finally bring theirs in for repair after 15 years with no issues.”